Connectedness of fractals associated with Arnoux-Rauzy substitutions: Conclusion

 \section{Conclusion}

-We have given a combinatorial proof of the connecteness of the Rauzy fractals associated with finite products of Arnoux-Rauzy substitutions.
-To do so, we have extended combinatorial techniques by considering coverings by patterns of more than two faces.
+We have given a combinatorial proof of the connectedness of the Rauzy fractals associated with finite products of Arnoux-Rauzy substitutions.
+To do so, we have extended combinatorial techniques from \cite{IO94} ($\mcL$-coverings) by considering coverings by patterns of more than two faces.

 There is a lot of room for future work.
 We believe that the techniques introduced in this article will allow us to prove topological properties for some other families of Rauzy fractals.
 It would also be interesting to characterize the products of Arnoux-Rauzy substitutions which have simply connected Rauzy fractal.